vanessadenardin/portfolio/README.md

 On all pages, rectangular elements were used to highlight the content, seeking to represent the seriousness given to the projects that I have been proposing to participate in throughout my professional training.

+No animation was added at this stage, as it makes no sense in the intention that the portfolio seeks to convey.

 ### Logo
 For the logo I opted for a more traditional and friendly look, adopting the circle, in addition to being formed by curves that refer to femininity.